 - 3. Plot the data using proc gplot.
-Include a smoothed function on the plot by using the i = smnn option on the symbol1 statement, where nn is a number between 1 and 99.
+Use frame as an option with the plot statement and include a smoothed function on the plot by using the i = smnn option on the symbol1 statement, where nn is a number between 1 and 99.
 Is the relationship approximately linear? - 4.
 Plot the 95% bounds (confidence band) for the mean (use i=rlclm on the symbol1 statement). - 5.
 Plot the 95% bounds for individual observations (using i=rlcli). - 6.
 Give an estimate of the mean hardness that you would expect after 36 and 43 hours; and a 95% confidence interval for each estimate.
 Which confidence interval is wider and why is it wider? - 7.
 Give a prediction for the hardness that you would expect for an individual piece of plastic after 43 hours; give a 95% prediction interval for this quantity. - 8.
 Calculate power for the slope using the results of text Problem 1.22 as follows.
-Assume $n = 16, \sigma^2 = MSE$, and $SS_X = 1280$.
+Assume n = 16, $\sigma^2 = MSE$, and $SS_X = 1280$.
 (Note: this last value could be obtained with SAS using proc univariate data = (dataset name); var time;